 How to Report a Recovered Vehicle

-If your NYS license plates are recovered with your vehicle and you filed form MV-78B, bring the plates and your copy of the MV-78B to an NYS DMV office to surrender them and apply for new plates to reinstate your registration.
+If your NYS license plates are recovered with your vehicle, and you filed form MV-78B, bring the license plates and your copy of the MV-78B to an NYS DMV office to surrender them and apply for new plates to reinstate your registration.

-If the plates are missing, bring your copy of form MV-78B to a DMV office and apply for new plates and reinstatement of your registration.
+If the plates are missing, bring your copy of form MV-78B to a DMV office, apply for new plates, and reinstate your registration.

-If the vehicle was stolen before you were able to apply for a registration and title in your name, and you have insurance coverage for theft, you must first apply for a title in your name in order to transfer ownership to your insurance company.
+If the vehicle was stolen before you could apply for a registration and title in your name, and you have insurance coverage for theft, you must first apply for a title in your name to transfer ownership to your insurance company.

 You must obtain a letter from your insurance company on their letterhead stating that proof of ownership is required for insurance transfer only.